-Pursuant to Ohio Revised Code Chapter 3314, this community school sponsorship contract ("Contract") for Westside Academy ("School") is entered into on the 19th day of June, 2020, between the Buckeye Community Hope Foundation, ("Sponsor" or "BCHF") an Ohio non-profit corporation and the Governing Authority of Westside Academy ("Governing Authority"), an Ohio non-profit corporation (collectively, the "Parties").
+Pursuant to Ohio Revised Code Chapter 3314, this community school sponsorship contract ("Contract") for the L. Hollingworth School for the Talented & Gifted ("School") is entered into on the 8th day of May, 2020, between the Buckeye Community Hope Foundation, ("Sponsor" or "BCHF") an Ohio non-profit corporation and the Governing Authority of L. Hollingworth School for the Talented & Gifted ("Governing Authority"), an Ohio non-profit corporation (collectively, the "Parties").